webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Snap-Shot.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Snap Shot
 You can make two gun attacks as a single action, but the second attack is hindered by two steps.
 Enabler.